memfault/interrupt/_drafts/2023-08-15-debugging-android-devices.md

 ### Logcat

-Logcat logs are pretty straight forward, most android app devs know about logcat There are circular buffers for main, system, crash, radio, and event logs for binaries running within the Android runtime.
-This can be system services, applications, and native binaries.
-The CLI allows you to filter on specific packages and control the verbosity on a per package basis.
+Logcat logs are the bread and butter of debugging android devices.
+There are circular buffers for main, system, crash, radio, and event logs for binaries running within the Android runtime.
+Each of these buffers are written to corresponding files in `/dev/log/`.
+Log messages can be sent from system services, applications, and native binaries.
+The logcat CLI tool allows you to filter on specific packages and control the verbosity on a per package basis.

 ### Kernel Logs

-/proc/kmesg can be read to get the kernel level logs.
-This is where you will find kernel boot logs and driver logs.
-You can also use the dmesg binary on the system to get nice colored output and access to a several other useful options.
+`/proc/kmesg` can be read to get the kernel level logs.
+These logs are crucial for diagnosing and troubleshooting various system issues, including hardware failures, software bugs, and performance problems.
+Kernel logs provide insights into the inner workings of the operating system and its interaction with hardware devices.
+If you are integrating a new device and writing a driver for it, you'll find any logging the driver outputs in the kernel logs.
+You can also use the dmesg binary on the system to get colored output and access to a several other useful options.

 ### LNAV

-[lnav (The Logfile Navigator)](https://lnav.org/) is one of the most useful utilities I've ever found for reading Android logs.
+[lnav (The Logfile Navigator)](https://lnav.org/) is one of the most useful utilities I've ever found for reading Android logs, though out of the box, lnav doesn’t support Android’s logcat format but a json scheme for logcat can be found [here](https://github.com/phoenixuprising/lnav-android-scheme).
 It’s a generic, but feature rich log navigator on the CLI which supports multi-log interpolation.
 This means you can combine both the kernel and logcat logs into a single log viewer and understanding what’s happening at both layers of the system.
 When working at Square, I worked on a product which was two discrete Android devices talking to each other over USB.
 I wrote a script to add a device identifier to each set of logs after the time stamp and was able to combine all 4 sets of log files into one view, thus debugging the entire product as a whole.
 It also supports things like syntax highlighting, custom regex highlighting, and pretty printing of structured data such as json.

-Out of the box, lnav doesn’t support Android’s logcat format but a json scheme for logcat can be found [here](https://github.com/phoenixuprising/lnav-android-scheme).

 ## Crash Files & Types